Perth HPC

 The main arena seats 4500 spectators and primarily hosts basketball and netball as the former home of the Perth Wildcats and West Coast Lightning before both clubs moved to the new RAC Arena in Perth's CBD.
+Upgrades were made to the arena in 2024 to lift it to FIBA standard including new LED lighting and video screens.

-The outside pool hosted the FINA Swimming Championships in 1991 and 1998 and is best remembered for the day Ian Thorpe started his rivalry with Grant Hackett in securing the 400m World Championship at the age of 15.
+The outside pool hosted the FINA Swimming World Championships in 1991 and 1998 and is best remembered for the day Ian Thorpe started his rivalry with Grant Hackett in securing the 400m World Championship at the age of 15.

 Perth Superdrome